 - register for courses on time (preferably as early as possible);

-- assist the secretary in CSD Graduate Programs Office in keeping current his or her file, including an up-to-date mailing address;
+- assist the administrator in CSD Graduate Programs Office in keeping current his or her file, including an up-to-date mailing address;

-- notify the secretary in the CSD Graduate Programs Office if he or she changes advisor;
+- notify the administrator in the CSD Graduate Programs Office if he or she changes advisor;

 - provide advisor with materials for the student annual evaluation meeting;